Mazuku: Mammoth Mountain

 One visible manifestation of this toxic degassing is the large-scale mortality of coniferous trees, covering an area of up to 100 hectares on the mountain's flanks.
 The accumulation of CO_{2} in closed depressions and subsurface soil layers exposes tree roots to toxic gases, leading to widespread tree death.
 In addition to CO_{2} poisoning, the trees are affected by highly altered and acidic soils.
 The region also experiences frequent earthquakes, often with up to magnitudes of 6 on the Richter scale.
 These seismic events, combined with the mountain's bulging and exhumation, fracture the surface and allow high-pressure volatiles to escape, further releasing CO_{2} into the zone.

-Mount Amiata
+Monte Amiata

-Mt.
-Amiata is a dormant volcano located in Tuscany, central Italy, known for its significant emissions of dry and cold CO_{2}-rich gases, which are primarily magmatic in origin.
+Monte Amiata is a dormant volcano located in Tuscany, central Italy, known for its significant emissions of dry and cold CO_{2}-rich gases, which are primarily magmatic in origin.
 The gases originate from the deep geothermal system beneath the volcano and pass through a permeable network of faults and fractures by passive mechanism degassing processes.
 Although the area has not experienced recent volcanic eruptions, it remains geothermally active, with CO_{2} emissions contributing to environmental risks like soil acidification and potential CO_{2} build-up in low-lying areas, posing hazards to local wildlife and humans.
 The region is also notable for its significance in geothermal energy production, and gas emissions are closely monitored to assess both volcanic hazards and energy sustainability.